Global Repertoire Database Working Group launches

 The GRD project was initiated following a request from the European Commission in 2009 to investigate how a GRD for musical works might be created and deployed.
 An industry-wide Working Group was formed which published a set of recommendations in December 2010 appointing ICE (the International Copyright Enterprise) as the technology solution provider and Deloitte as project manager to support the delivery of the GRD.

-Chris Gardner, Managing Director of ICE said: “the ICE Copyright system was conceived in 2006 as a database that would hold multi-territorial ownership information about musical works.
-Therefore, in terms of functionality, ICE’s systems already provide most of what the GRD requires”.
+The ICE Copyright system was conceived in 2006 as a database that would hold multi-territorial ownership information about musical works.
+Therefore, in terms of functionality, ICE’s systems already provide most of what the GRD requires.

 One of the primary challenges of managing the input of a set of records into a database by a wide range of disparate organisations is ensuring accuracy.
 The GRD will be designed in such a way that it becomes a “common reliable source” of data.